AjixDev/LaraBreeze-crud/README.md

 Once the development server is running, you can access the project by visiting `http://localhost:8000` in your web browser.
 If you're not logged in, you'll be redirected to the login page.
 You can create a new account or use the default account provided by Laravel Breeze.
 After logging in, you'll be redirected to the dashboard where you can manage the states.

+### IP Restrictions
+Access that allowed only for specific IP ranges are configured in `app/Http/Middleware/CheckIP.php`.
-Local 127.0.0.1 Exclude from the IP restriction logic for development needs, This conditional can be removed before deployed to public live servers.
+Local 127.0.0.1 Exclude from the IP restriction logic due to development needs, This conditional can be removed before being deployed to public live servers.

 ## Contributing